jkaninda/pg-bkup/README.md

 Alternatively, pass a `--env-file` in order to use a full config as described below.

-Add a `backup` service to your compose setup and mount the volumes you would like to see backed up:

 ### Simple backup in docker compose file